CSIRO-enviro-informatics/loci.cat/relations.md

 `sfWithin` | Exists if the subject SpatialObject is spatially within the object SpatialObject.
 DE-9IM: T\*F\*\*F\*\*\* `sfDisjoint` | Exists if the subject SpatialObject is spatially disjoint from the object SpatialObject.
 DE-9IM: FF\*FF\*\*\*\*

+This is a subset of the **Simple Features** implementation of the DE-9IM relations.
+[GeoSPARQL](https://www.ogc.org/standards/geosparql) also provides Egenhofer and RCC8 implementations.

 ## ASGS

-In [ASGS](http://linked.data.gov.au/def/asgs) the following implement the relationships defined between different ASGS structures
+In [ASGS](http://linked.data.gov.au/def/asgs) the relationships that are specified between different ASGS structures are implemented by

 Relation | definition
 --- | ---